dynamicsdays/bremen2024/Registration/index.md

 ## Meals

 * Meals are _not_ included in the conference fee and accommodation packages
-* Breakfast, lunch, and dinner is available in the university cafeteria at reasonable prices
+* Breakfast, lunch, and dinner is available in the [university canteens at reasonable prices](https://wonderl.ink/@scolarest)
 * The cafeterias do not accept cash - Please pay by credit card or use mobile payment systems!

 ## Financial support